Hicham77500/Olympique_JO/README.md

 ## 1) Installation

-Run the following from the repo root in Windows PowerShell:
+Run the following from the repo root.

+Windows (PowerShell):

 ```powershell
 # Backend API